lamberta/devkit-doc/guide/basic/load-assets.md

 # Loading Assets

-## Module: GC.resources
+## Module: ui.resource.loader

-`GC.resources` is a module used for preloading image and sound assets.
+`ui.resource.loader` is a module used for preloading image and sound assets.

+Usage:

 ~~~
-import GC.resources as resources;
+import ui.resource.loader as loader;
 ~~~

 Loading assets, while asynchronous, is still demanding on the